BallAerospace/COSMOS/_docs/installation.md

     1. add the followings to .bashrc:
         * export PATH="$PATH:/usr/local/Trolltech/Qt-4.8.6/bin"
 1. Restart your terminal
-1. Install Ruby 2.0 for the current user (A system wide installation might be more appropriate for your use case)
+1. Install Ruby 2.1.5 for the current user (A system wide installation might be more appropriate for your use case)
+    * {% highlight bash %}
-    1. rvm install 2.0
+    rvm install 2.1.5 -C --enable-shared
-    1. rvm use 2.0 --default
+    rvm use 2.1.5 --default
+    {% endhighlight %}
 1. Install cmake
     1. sudo yum install cmake
 1. Install glut